Goodere baronets

 The Goodere baronetcy, "of Burhope in the County of Hereford", was a title in the Baronetage of Great Britain.
-It was created on 5 December 1707 for Edward Goodere, of Burhope/Burghope House in the parish of Wellington, Herefordshire, later a Member of Parliament for Evesham and Herefordshire.
-His son, the second Baronet, was childless and devised his estates to his sister's children and not to his younger brother, Samuel Goodere.
-Samuel, a captain in the Royal Navy, had his brother murdered in revenge.
-Samuel, who nonetheless succeeded as third Baronet, was hanged for murder at Hot Wells, near Bristol, on 20 April 1741.
-Sir Edward's third son was killed in a duel.
-The title became extinct on the death of the fifth Baronet in 1809.
+It was created on 5 December 1707 for Edward Goodere, of Burghope House in the parish of Wellington, Herefordshire, later a Member of Parliament for Evesham and Herefordshire.

+His son, the 2nd Baronet, was childless and devised his estate at Charleton to his sister's children and not to his younger brother Samuel the 3rd Baronet; Samuel had his brother murdered and was hanged.

+The title became extinct on the death of the 5th Baronet in 1809.